🔵Pynt Command CLI Mode

 --application-id - Attach the scan to an application, you can find the ID in your applications area at app.pynt.io

---host-ca - Path to a CA file (PEM format) to enable SSL certificate verification for pynt when running through VPN.
+--host-ca - Path to the CA file in PEM format to enable SSL certificate verification for pynt when running through a VPN.

 --severity-level - 'all', 'medium', 'high', 'critical', 'none' (default)